Uncommon

 Early insights

-We interviewed about 10 recruiters and hiring managers from both client teams and our own.
+We interviewed recruiters and hiring managers from both client teams and our own.
 A few common misconceptions kept showing up:

 • “More applications mean better candidates.”